Pcdejong/Datalogic-Android-Stage/README.md

 The purpose of this file is to easily stage Datalogic terminals with firmware/configuration/apk's etc with an usb cable.

 # Requirements:
 Turn on USB debugging on your device.
-You can use Scan2Deploy (from Google home screen) for this using attached pdf or do this manually.
+You can use Scan2Deploy (from Google home screen) for this using enclosed pdf or do this manually.

 # Warning:
 Please be aware that this script will remove all spaces in your config and apk files!
 This is needed for a correct installation.